ministryofjustice/cloud-platform-terraform-rds-instance/README.md

 cloud-platform-df3589e0e7acba37.cdwm328dlye6.eu-west-2.rds.amazonaws.com
 ```

+> NB: You should *always* get the database credentials from this kubernetes secret.
+Do not be tempted to copy the into another location (such as a ConfigMap).
+This is because the value of the secret can be updated when this module is updated.
+As long as you always get your database credentials from the kubernetes secret created by terraform, this is fine.
+But if you copy the value elsewhere, it will not be automatically updated in the new location, and your application will no longer be able to connect to your database.

 ### Launching psql in the cluster

 A Docker image containing the `psql` utility is available from [Bitnami] (you